 A prize-winning composer, he specializes in music for organ and choral ensembles, and for works that incorporate historic instruments.
 His 2012 piece Lauda novella was featured as part of the Twelfth Night Festival at Trinity Church, Wall Street and he was awarded first place in the Association of Anglican Musicians 2013 composition competition.
 Mr. Kennerley led a workshop for the composers of Princeton Sound Kitchen, which will result in an opera scheduled to be performed in 2017.
 Mr. Kennerley made his New York orchestral conducting debut at Lincoln Center in 2009 in two performances of the contemporary operetta, The Velvet Oratorio.
 He was Music Director for the Virginia Best Adams Fellows at the Carmel Bach Festival in July 2016, and conductor of ground-breaking US premieres of Cuban eighteenth-century music at the Hispanic Society in New York City in May that same year.

-Lauded as an “excellent, true-toned tenor” by New Yorker critic Alex Ross, Mr. Kennerley has performed with many groups, including the choir of Trinity Church, Wall Street, Saint Thomas, Fifth Avenue, TENET, and the Clarion Music Society.
+Lauded as an “excellent, true-toned tenor” by New Yorker critic Alex Ross, Mr. Kennerley has performed with many groups, including the Choir of Trinity Wall Street, Saint Thomas, Fifth Avenue, TENET, and the Clarion Music Society.
 He has studied with David Lowe, Robert Rice, Braeden Harris, and Maureen O’Flynn, and made his BAM/Mark Morris Dance Company soloist début in 2010 with Beethoven’s Choral Fantasy.
 He was a prizewinner in the 2015 New York Oratorio Society’s vocal competition held at Carnegie Hall.
 In December 2015 he held the world record of both playing continuo and singing the tenor solos in performances of Handel’s Messiah with Julian Wachner and the Choir and Orchestra of Trinity Church, Wall Street!